ajm52/restaurant/docs/info/classes.md

+simulation:

+- the main container of the program.
+- one of these is created in main.cpp
+- must consist of the restaurant and a party-spawning mechanism.

 restaurant:

 - the main object of the entire simulation.
 - in the simulation, guests may enter and leave the restaurant.
 - the restaurant consists of a tablespace, kitchen, and bar.

+- should have a method, guestCount()

+door:

+- provides synchronized access to and from the restaurant.
+- in the simulation, parties spawn full of guests and enter the restaurant by this door.

 tablespace: